 It will be up to the future king of Portugal, Prince Alfonso, if he re-establishes the Knights Templar under his authority.

-With thanks and credit to Luis de Matos of Portugal for putting togethether the following chronology of how King Dinis saved the Templars in Portugal and how they survived as the Knights of Christ.
+With thanks to Luis de Matos of Portugal for putting together the following Portuguese chronology and for giving us permission to publish it.
 If you end up near Portugal, a guided tour of the Templar castle of Tomar with Luis de Matos is a must, for more details: Click.

 I – From the Templars to the Order of Christ

 1307 Templars arrested in France.
 Many escape to Scotland.
 Many escape to Portugal where they are protected by King Dinis

 1309 All Templar possessions and knights in Portugal are declared under the personal protection of King Dinis.

 1312 After the Council of Vienna, the Order is dissolved by the Pope